HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/editviewcolumn.md

-# Edit columns in a database view of a schema
+# Edit database view of a schema

 ## About this task